 When healthy, our woodland fruit trees offer good harvests of green plum, billy goat plum and other bush fruits.
-It is also important habitat for animals like glider possums, ringtail possums, many birds, bats and lizards have lost important nesting habitat.
+It is also an important habitat for animals like glider possums, ringtail possums, many birds, bats and lizards.

 The cypress pine (Callitris intratropica) is very important to us as it shows us where there is underground water.
 The cypress doesn’t like fire and if it dies we worry because it means the water is gone or that there is bad fire.

 To keep the woodlands healthy and feeding the sugarbag we must burn country in the right way, at the right time, keeping the flames away from high in the trees.
 Very hot fires in the late dry season can badly affect the flowering of the woodland species.

 We have rated the health of our woodlands as ganga manymak or fair — but in fact it is going through a slow recovery from one of the strongest cyclones in recent decades.